Macedonia – Historical Record

 Since the end of the XIV-th century, a long-lasting rule of the Turkish Empire started, resulting in numerous liberation uprisings by the Macedonian people.
 The most famous is the uprising led by the national hero – Karpos, in 1689.

 During the XVIII-th and XIX-th centuries, the national liberation movement strengthened and was expressed through the struggle for independence, development of the Macedonian language and other national and cultural characteristics.
 In 1893 the Internal Macedonian Revolutionary Organization (VMRO) was formed, and its main tasks were to achieve freedom and political autonomy for Macedonia.
-It was led by the brave heroes Dame Gruev, Goce Delcev and others.
+It was led by the brave heroes Dame Gruev and Goce Delcev.
 As a result of its liberal objectives, the great Ilinden Uprising started on the second of August, 1903, when the Krusevo Republic, headed by Nikola Karev, was established.
 Unfortunately, it was very soon destroyed by a strong repression on the part of Turkish Empire.